alvesgabr/algoritmos-estrutura-dados/README.md

-# algoritmos-estrutura-dados
-Algorithms &amp; Data Structure - Class Code / Exercises in C#
+### Algorithms & Data Structure in C# -  Class Code / Exercises

+Major: Management Information Systems.

+I don't usually comment, but I'll do more in the future.

+Not 100% of the code is mine. ¯\_(ツ)_/¯

+Exercises have their task in the end.